Working analysis · May 2026

 Sources for this section

 1. Synthesis based on Sections 1-9 above.
 All underlying figures are sourced and cited in the prior sections' source panels.
-The "$32M revenue growth, ~$15-20M of which is MPSERS pass-through, ~$5M of which is ESSER" decomposition draws from the FY24 ACFR Statement of Revenues, Expenditures and Changes in Fund Balance — Governmental Funds (financial statements section), the Schedule of Pension Contributions (Required Supplementary Information), and the Schedule of Expenditures of Federal Awards (single audit section).
+The "$32M revenue growth, ~$15-20M of which is MPSERS pass-through, ~$5M of which is ESSER" decomposition draws from the FY25 ACFR Statement of Revenue, Expenditures and Changes in Fund Balances — Governmental Funds, the Schedule of Pension Contributions (RSI — confirming $11.4M of FY25 MPSERS dollars are Section 147c pass-through), and the Schedule of Expenditures of Federal Awards (single audit).
+FY25 also surfaced two non-recurring easements not present in earlier projections: an OPEB actuarial recovery ($7.3M FY24 → $2.8M FY25 contribution requirement) and an MPSERS rate step-down (41.4% → 40.4%).
 The $24.2M cumulative cuts composition is from the Jan 13, 2026 Board Budget Planning Workshop deck.
-ACFR (large file on R2).
+Nov 11, 2025 — FY2024-25 ACFR.